curatingbits/github_service/README.md

 ---

-Github service provides basic functions to gather information about a particular repo.
+Github service provides basic functions to retrieve information about a particular repo.
 It allows for teams to have a better understanding of what type of branch protection is implemented on a particular repo, commit frequency, pull request, and information regarding commit tagging.

 **Getting Started**